Stand for Council

 More information on candidate protocol during the elections period will be available in the Candidate handbook.
 This handbook will be available from May 2025.

-If you are a candidate for the 2025 local authority elections and want to put election signs up on public land under the control of the Whangarei District Council, be aware that the signs need to comply with some of the rules in our Control of Advertising Signs Bylaw 2014 (the Bylaw) and the Local Electoral Act 2001.
+If you are a candidate for the 2025 local government elections and want to put election signs up on private land or on public land under the control of the Whangarei District Council, be aware that the signs need to comply with some of the rules in our Control of Advertising Signs Bylaw 2014 (the Bylaw) and the Local Electoral Act 2001.

-All electoral advertising must contain a statement setting out the true name and contact details of the person under whose authority the advertising has been produced.
+The Local Electoral Act 2001 requires that all electoral advertising identifies the name and contact details of the person under whose authority the advertising has been produced.

 The following 'how to guide' puts all the relevant Bylaw clauses into simple rules that you need to follow:

-• Election signs can be erected for a maximum period of 2 months prior to polling day (Wednesday 6 August 2025 to midnight Friday 10 October 2025).
+• Election signs on public or private land can be erected for a maximum period of two months prior to polling day (Monday 11 August to midnight Friday 10 October 2025).

-• All election signs need to be removed the day before polling day (by midnight Friday 10 October 2025).
+• All election signs and their supporting structures, such as frames and poles, need to be removed the day before polling day (by midnight Friday 10 October 2025).

 • Your signs must be erected or placed in a way that they do not pose a danger to property or the public.